PabloMSanAla/fabada/README.md

 ## Getting Started

 We try to make the usage of FABADA as simple as possible.
-For that purpose, we have create a PyPI and Conda package to install FABADA in its latest version.
+For that purpose, we have create a PyPI package to install FABADA.

 ### Prerequisites